-Top 10 Car Loan Payment Calculators
+Top Car Loan Payment Calculators

 Kelly Blue Book

 Car loans are a very big commitment.
 Do not underestimate the importance of discretionary spending and an emergency fund.
-Car loans can easily use up those funds leaving you living paycheck to paycheck.
-If at all possible, save some money ahead of purchasing a vehicle.
+Car loans can easily use up those funds, leaving you living paycheck to paycheck.
+If at all possible, save money ahead of purchasing a vehicle.
 Even if you leave the money in your account instead of using it as a down payment on your new car, you will be much better off in the long run.